 JAM establishes processing factories within the local market to ENHANCE the commodities grown at the farms.
 The factories add value to the commodities, to increase both the food value and market value.
 This processing is from basic sorting, drying and bagging of commodities, to the production of fully pre-cooked fortified blended foods (such as Corn Soy Blend).
 Our factories are modern facilities that adhere to stringent international quality assurance standards.

 We are developing an efficient supply chain, which is key in the agricultural value chain, with industrialization being paramount to the establishment of sustainable agricultural economies in African countries.

 Our nutritious food products are DISTRIBUTED through our social programs and to commercial markets.
-JAM has strong logistical infrastructure to support the storing, transportation and distribution of product.
+JAM has a strong logistical infrastructure to support the storing, transportation and distribution of the product.
 Our food products are distributed for social development through school feeding programmes and health and nutrition programmes.
 These enable improved health and education of children most vulnerable in Mozambique.
 When a child receives food at school then they are motivated to attend school consistently and their ability to gain an education increases.

-We distribute quality food products to the local commercial market, through the JAM supported local trading businesses with a strong focus on female owned businesses.
+We distribute quality food products to the local commercial market, through the JAM supported local trading businesses with a strong focus on female-owned businesses.

 190 school gardens established.